Company Logo - Home Link

 It is to Westminster Tube Station that Mr. Weasley and Harry go to when visiting the Ministry of Magic in Harry Potter and the Order of the Phoenix.

-Harry Potter fans know that the Divination Staircase featured in the Harry Potter films actually lies here in St. Paul's Cathedral.
+Few people know that the Divination Staircase featured in the Harry Potter films actually lies in the iconic St. Paul's Cathedral.

 Known as the Geometric Squares, it is located in one of the front towers of the church.